carafelix/pandiff-vscode/README.md

 ## Features

-- File render from any type supported by Pandoc
+- File render and differences from any type supported by Pandoc
 - Ability to visualize prose difference between files inside VScode
 - Use Pandiff to compare two revisions of the same file
+- Supports Linux, Windows and macOS

 ![preview](https://raw.githubusercontent.com/carafelix/pandiff-vscode/main/img/gateway.gif)

 ## Extension Settings

 - Styles of the webview can be set directly on the style.css files
-- Enable or disable file formats via the Settings.json file
+- Enable or disable file formats via the native VS code settings

 ## Disclaimer

 - Do not consider this extension as production ready.
 It's still on development, things may break.
 Use at your own discretion
-- Windows support is on alpha, it works but might not.

 ## Contribute